radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 For an introduction to Circle of Trust, see the [Concepts](02-getting-started#concepts) section of this guide.

-Based on the location of the user, CFS will add a new claim to the user session that can be used to restrict access to sensitive applications.
+Based on the location of the user, CFS adds a new claim to the user session that can be used to restrict access to sensitive applications.

 >[!note] The location of the user is determined by the IP address and / or the DNS resolution.
 If your CFS servers are protected by a proxy, you are probably using the [X-Forwarded-For](https://en.wikipedia.org/wiki/X-Forwarded-For) HTTP header field to provide to the server the real address of the user.
 CFS is now capable of detecting this field to find the Circle Of Trust rule.